Senopiece/scale_button/README.md

 # scale_button

-Easy-to-use animation button library for Flutter. :smiley:
+A customizable and easy-to-use animation button library for Flutter.
+Compatible with Android & iOS & Web. :smiley:

 <br>